cassproject/cass-editor/README.md

 Create, edit, modify frameworks using an easy to use, embeddable iframe.

+# Features
+ * View and edit public or permissioned competency frameworks on a CASS instance.
+ * Concurrent editing - Changes are shown on multiple people's screens concurrently.
+ * Import - Import frameworks of competencies from several formats.
+ * Embeddable - Put the cass-editor in your website with a few lines of HTML.
+ * Customizable - Change the default behavior of the cass-editor via URL parameters.
+ * Inherits your style - If it can, uses the CASS from the embedding website to style the internals.
+ * Unbranded and open source - Carries no branding information, allowing you to use it easily and without concern.

 # Try it out
 The cass-editor is available for use at https://cassproject.github.io/cass-editor/